-We offer a breakfast program of cereal, toast, and milk every day and a hot breakfast on Tuesdays and Thursdays.
+We offer a hot breakfast program and cereal, toast, and milk every day.
 The cafeteria will be available for breakfast from 7:40-8:00.
-Students not eating are to remain in the gym during this time.
-Students that eat breakfast are to report to the gym when they have finished eating.
+Students not eating are to be in their Homeroom during this time.
+Students that eat breakfast are to report to their Homeroom when they have finished eating.
+We also offer a second chance breakfast program, which is available between 1st hour and 2nd hour.